Experts in

 Letter Of Claim

-We will send a letter to your healthcare provider with details of your claim, setting out why we think your case was negligent and how this caused you injury.
+We will send a letter to your healthcare provider with details of your claim, setting out why we think your case was negligent and how this caused injury.

 Prepare Claim Valuation